null

 Effects of Temperature on Composting

-Good temperature management can tell composters how fast material is composting, when compost is ready, and whether there are any problems in the pile.
+Good temperature management can tell composters how fast material is composting, when compost is ready, and whether there are any problems.
+Regular temperature checks allow us to gauge the speed of decomposition and identify any hot or cold spots within the pile.

 A compost pile may not heat up if it is too wet, too dry, or the wrong size.
 It will also not heat up properly if it is lacking nitrogen, oxygen, or bacteria.
 Compost that is too cold may become smelly and take a much longer time to break down.